openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    that you set the number of top responses to 20 or lower, to prevent the page from becoming too long.

-For more information, see :ref:`PA Top Responses`.
+For more information about the **Top Responses** section that you can include for an ORA assignment, see :ref:`PA Top Responses`.

 .. _PA Test Assignment: